Tabu (actress): Career fluctuations (2010–2017)

 Tabu continued to receive critical acclaim with her next venture, Drishyam (2015), in which she portrayed Meera, a police officer investigating the murder of her son.
 Directed by Nishikant Kamat, the film was a remake of the Malayalam film of the same name.
 Scroll.in's Nandini Ramnath wrote that Tabu's "raspy voice and impassive face convey the systemic obduracy that Meera Deshmukh represents".
 She earned her third nomination for the Filmfare Award for Best Supporting Actress.
-Both Haider and Drishyam emerged as modest commercial successes.
+Both Haider and Drishyam emerged as commercial successes.

 Fitoor—the Hindi adaptation of Charles Dickens' Great Expectations—was Tabu's sole release of 2016 alongside Katrina Kaif and Aditya Roy Kapur.
 Based on the character of Miss Havisham, she essayed the role of Begum Hazrat, Kaif's manipulative mother.
-Her performance divided critics; While Rachel Saltz remarked that her performance was inferior to her other roles in adapted English tragedies, she praised her ability to convey loss with "her great tragedienne's face", and Subhash K. Jha of Firstpost thought that she had been miscast in the role of Kaif's mother, but both criticised the inadequacy of the script.
+Her performance divided critics; While Rachel Saltz remarked that her performance was inferior to her other roles in adapted English tragedies, she praised her ability to convey loss with "her great tragedienne's face", while Subhash K. Jha of Firstpost believed that she had been completely miscast in the role of Kaif's mother, but both criticised the inadequacy of the script.
 It emerged as a box-office bomb.
-The following year, Tabu joined Rohit Shetty's Golmaal (film series) in the sequel Golmaal Again.
+The following year, Tabu joined Rohit Shetty's Golmaal film series in the sequel Golmaal Again.
 She cited her admiration for Shetty's work as the reason for her return to comedy.
-Her portrayal of a ghostbuster drew praise from critics with The Indian Express Shubhra Gupta writing that "her inclusion to the film is an unexpected pleasure".
+Her portrayal of a ghostbuster drew praise from The Indian Express Shubhra Gupta who wrote that "her inclusion to the film is an unexpected pleasure".
 Golmaal Again became one of the highest-grossing Indian films of the year.